albnnc/mess/README.md

 # Environment

-The development of both frontend and backend requires dev environment, which for this project is backed by docker.
-For now docker compose is used for environment setup.
-Most likely it will be extended to docker stack later.
+The development of both frontend and backend requires dev environment, which is backed by docker for this project.
+For now, docker compose is used for environment setup.
+Most likely, it will be extended to docker stack later.

-The following line will start up everything you need except project related
+The following line will start up everything you need, except project related
 services:

 ```sh